Five Blue Raiders crack double figures in 82-50 win over UALR

 Shawn Jones added 12 points and Marcos Knight had 11, while Tweety Knight and Raymond Cintron each tallied 10 points.
 Tweety Knight also grabbed a team-high six boards, matching his career-high, and dished out six assists to go along with three steals.
 Bruce Massey matched Tweety Knight with a season-best six assists.

+In the second half, UALR (11-9, 5-4 SBC) matched MT nearly basket-for-basket over the first 10 minutes, but the Blue Raiders started an 11-0 run at 10:53 that lasted over three and a half minutes.
 Shawn Jones scored six of MT's 11 points during the run, including an alley-oop dunk from Kerry Hammonds at 8:27.

 The Blue Raiders held the Trojans to 35.3 percent shooting and just three treys in the contest.
 Josh Hagins led UALR with 14 points and Kemy Osse added 11.

 Middle Tennessee is back in action Saturday evening against Louisiana at the Murphy Center.
 The men's game tips off at 5:30 p.m. following the women's game at 3 p.m.